agrosjs/agros/README.md

 ### Create a Provider

+### Create a Component

-### Create a View
+### Declare a Component as View

-### Create and Declare a Module
+### Create a Module

 ### Use Providers from External Modules

 ## Participate in Project Development

 Getting involved in the development of Khamsa is welcomed.
 But before that, please read the [Code of Conduct](CODE_OF_CONDUCT.md) of Khamsa.
 You can also read [this doc](.github/CONTRIBUTING.md) to get more information about contribute your code into this repository.

+> Before starting working on the project, please upgrade your Node.js version to v14.15.0 or later.

 ## Sponsorship